-What is effective leadership of development organisations about?
-Is it merely about the ability to implement multiple projects, programmes, and managing teams?
-Are organisational leaders expected to have a broader understanding: of development theories, India’s overall development journey, frameworks of development action, and organisational cultures and leadership approaches?
+Is effective leadership of development organisations only about the ability to implement multiple programmes and managing teams?
+Or, are organisational leaders expected to have broader understanding of development theories, India’s overall development journey, frameworks of development action, and organisational cultures and leadership approaches?

-Does leadership of development organisations need to be based on the same organisational principles which apply in the corporate world?
-Does the development ecosystem and organisational context require us to rethink some of these foundational principles?
+Should leadership of development organisations be based on the same organisational principles which apply in the corporate world?
+Or, does the development ecosystem and organisational context require us to rethink some of these principles?

-Our diploma programme responds to such questions.
-We aim to enable mid-career and senior level professionals to prepare for leadership roles in their organisations.
-We aim to advance your understanding of development leadership beyond programmatic considerations, helping anchor their work in rich experiences and within a broader understanding of civil society and its trajectories.
+Our Diploma programme emerges from and responds to such questions to enable mid-career and senior level professionals to prepare for leadership roles in their organisations.
+We aim to advance participants’ understanding of development leadership beyond programmatic considerations, by helping them anchor their rich experiences and within a broader understanding of civil society and its trajectories.

-We will look at the wider historical processes and lived experiences shaping development realities in India to better inform your work
+1. Deepen their perspectives on the wider historical processes and lived experiences shaping development realities in India to better inform their work.

-We will together imagine alternative development outcomes and approaches, that foster equity, justice and sustainability.
+2. Imagine alternative development approaches and outcomes, which foster equity, justice and sustainability.

-We will strengthen your capacities around leadership in order to build inclusive, adaptive and collaborative organisations.
+3. Strengthen capabilities of leadership to build inclusive, adaptive and collaborative organisations.

-We will work to enhance analytical competencies, for financial management, data analysis and communication for development action and advocacy.
+4. Enhance analytical, communication and other competencies for oversight of financial management, data analysis and communication for development action and advocacy.

-This programme is for professionals with eight years or more of experience in the development sector.
-This is open to those working in NGOs, social movements and other grassroots organisations.
+This programme is designed for professionals with eight or more years of experience in the development sector.
+It is open to those working in NGOs, social movements and grassroots organisations.

-- You have eight or more years of work in the development sector, in any domain, especially with marginalised groups in urban or rural locations
+- Eight or more years of work in any domain of the development sector, preferably with marginalized groups in urban or rural locations

-- You are currently in leadership roles in their respective organisations, or likely to move into such roles within the next three years.
+- Fluency in English (reading, written, spoken) Currently in leadership roles in their respective organisations, or likely to move into such roles within the next three years

-- You have the consent and recommendation of the your current employer.
+- Consent and recommendation from the applicant’s current employer.

 We encourage applications from women and other groups which are underrepresented in the leadership of social sector organisations in the country.